fraenki/puppet-pfsense/README.md

       ensure => 'present',
     }

-NOTE: Package names on pfSense are case-sensitive.
+NOTE: Package names on pfSense® are case-sensitive.
 You need to write 'Cron' instead of 'cron' to install the package.

 ###Deleting resources